thiagodp/concordialang/docs/en/actions.md

 ## `press`

-Press a key or key combination, separated by comma.
+> Presses a key or key combination, separated by comma.

 ### press + value
 ```gherkin